Feta, Arugula and watermelon salad

 Last week I posted the recipe for Chicken Escalopes and mentioned that I served it with a feta, rocket/arugula and watermelon salad.
 And before you turn your nose up, let me try to convince you that this is a FABULOUS idea!

 When I first paired Watermelon with Feta, I was about 19 and trying to be all “Fantastic Foodie” with my family, they didn’t completely hate the idea but I could see they didn’t love it either.
 I just served up wedges of Watermelon with crumbled Feta and some black pepper.
 Bless them for eating it with a smile while their eyes were saying “this is kind of wierd”.

-Ina dressed her salad with a citrus dressing but I decided to amp up the Watermelon flavour and I made a Watermelon and Lemon dressing instead.
+Ina dressed her watermelon salad with a citrus dressing but I decided to amp up the watermelon flavour and I made a Watermelon and Lemon dressing instead.
 It was delicious.
-The sweet Watermelon with the salty Feta is to die for, throw in some peppery rocket and a lemony dressing and you get what another blogger friend of mine likes to call, a flavour party in your mouth!
+The sweet watermelon with the salty Feta is to die for, throw in some peppery rocket and a lemony dressing and you get what another blogger friend of mine likes to call, a flavour party in your mouth!
 I know some of you might be sceptic, especially the ones who have husbands or men to feed who aren’t so into salads, but just try it.
 And come tell me what you thought!